OguzhanAydin6/sentie-privacy/index.md

 ---

 ## 1. Introduction
 Welcome to **AuraMi**.
 Your privacy is important to us.
-This Privacy Policy explains how we collect, use, and protect your information when you use the Sentie mobile application.
+This Privacy Policy explains how we collect, use, and protect your information when you use the AuraMi mobile application.

 ---